Massage Envy Releases NEW Localized Study on the Emotional Tolls of Acne in Conjunction with Launch of Clear Skin Facial Series Powered by Proactiv

 "This partnership with Proactiv is a natural next step in allowing Massage Envy to help more Americans with their skincare needs.
 We're beyond the days of buying product off the shelf and hoping for the best - we listened, and people need guidance.
 Estheticians at Massage Envy franchised locations are here to guide acne sufferers on their journey to clear skin," said Joe Magnacca, CEO of Massage Envy.

-The Clear Skin Facial Series powered by Proactiv launches this week in Dallas, and other select markets, and is available at any of the 30+ Massage Envy franchised locations in the Dallas area.
+The Clear Skin Facial Series powered by Proactiv launches this week in Phoenix, and other select markets, and is available at any of the close to 40 Massage Envy franchised locations in the Phoenix area.

 For more information about Massage Envy, visit www.massageenvy.com.